 - 9.3.1 This report will be published in PDF A format for publication with OASIS. - 9.3.2 The results of the fieldwork are of local and regional significance.
-It is therefore proposed that, following the further assessment and analyses outlined above, the results of the fieldwork, incorporating data from all stages up to that covered in this report will be prepared for submission to Sussex Archaeological Collections comprising c.
-2500 words, up to 6 illustrations and 2 tables. - 9.3.3 In addition, following the further analyses outlined above, the results of the fieldwork, incorporating data from all stages up to that covered in this report (and including a summary of geophysical and evaluation data), will be reported in the form of a SWAT Archaeology monograph, subject to academic peer review. - 9.3.4 In discussions with the Archaeological Officer at East Sussex County Council, consideration will be given for the production of a single monograph that details multiple SWAT Archaeology sites.
-Each site would be detailed under a separate chapter.
-For the works at Rattle Road, Stone Cross, the following preliminary chapter structure is proposed;
+It is therefore proposed that these results, incorporating data from all stages up to that covered in this report (and including a summary of geophysical and evaluation data), will be reported in the form of an article in Sussex Archaeological Collections, comprising c.
+10,000 words, up to 10 illustrations and 2-3 tables.